jmperou/my_bot_pi/README.md

 # my_bot_pi

-This repo contains contents of the /src folder
+This repo contains contents of the /src folder for the physical robot